47degrees/sbt-embedded-cassandra/README.md

 ## Supported Cassandra version

-Currently, the plugin uses the version `3.9` of [`cassandra-all`](http://mvnrepository.com/artifact/org.apache.cassandra/cassandra-all) library.
-Take a look to the [issues](https://github.com/47degrees/sbt-embedded-cassandra/issues) to stay informed about latest improvements and limitations.
+Check the version of [`cassandra-all`](http://mvnrepository.com/artifact/org.apache.cassandra/cassandra-all) library currenly supported and take a look to the current [issues](https://github.com/47degrees/sbt-embedded-cassandra/issues) to stay informed about latest improvements and limitations.

 ## sbt-embedded-cassandra in the wild not found